Notice of Change in Service Provider for Telephonic Appearances - effective September 10, 2018.

 Whether or not noticed as evidentiary hearings, all hearings on motions for (a) authority to use or to prohibit use of cash collateral, (b) approval of post-petition financing, (c) payment of pre-petition wages, or (d) payment of pre-petition claims, are considered evidentiary hearings.
 In each case, the movant should be prepared to make an offer of proof consistent with the requirements of the Bankruptcy Code, the Bankruptcy Rules, the Local Rules, and relevant law.

-At any evidentiary hearing, each litigant must bring a minimum of three (3) copies of all relevant exhibiits, as well as an electronic copy of ALL exhibits on a USB drive.
+At any evidentiary hearing, each litigant must bring a minimum of two (2) copies of all relevant exhibiits, as well as an additional copy of ALL exhibits on a USB drive.

 Upon commencement of a chapter 11 case, the Court will enter an order setting a status conference for the purpose of reviewing the circumstances of the case, including any anticipated significant contested matters or adversary proceedings, and to consider whether it is appropriate to (1) set or change the deadline for filing proofs of claim or interest (other than claims of governmental units), (2) set a deadline for assumption and rejection of executory contracts and unexpired leases, (3) set a deadline for the filing of a disclosure statement and plan, (4) set a deadline for the solicitation of acceptances of a plan, (5) fix the scope and format of the notice to be provided regarding the hearing on approval of the disclosure statement, and (6) consider whether the hearing on approval of the disclosure statement should be combined with the hearing on confirmation of the plan.
 If a committee has been appointed under section 1102, the Court will also consider any issues relating to the requirements of section 1102(b)(3).
 If not previously determined, the Court may determine at the status conference whether the case is a single asset real estate case.